John F. Cherry: Academic career

 Cherry started his teaching career as a junior research fellow and lecturer at the University of Sheffield between 1978 and 1980.
 In 1980, he joined the Faculty of Classics, University of Cambridge as an assistant lecturer in classical archaeology.
 He was elected a Fellow of Fitzwilliam College, Cambridge in 1981, and was Tutor and Director of Studies in Classics and in Archaeology & Anthropology at the college until he left Cambridge.
 In 1985, he was promoted to lecturer in classical archaeology, and taught Aegean prehistory.
-As a doctoral supervisor, his students included John Bennet (completed 1986), Stuart Manning (completed 1995) and Cyprian Broodbank (completed 1996).
+As a doctoral supervisor, his students included John Bennet (completed 1986), Sturt Manning (completed 1995) and Cyprian Broodbank (completed 1996).

 In 1993, Cherry moved to the University of Michigan where he had been appointed Professor of Classical Archaeology and Greek.
 From 1994 to 2005, he was director of Michigan's Interdepartmental Program in Classical Art and Archaeology.
 He was also Curator of the Kelsey Museum of Archaeology between 2002 and 2005.
 Among his doctoral students at Michigan were John Robb (completed 1995), Joseph L. Rife (completed 1999), Camilla MacKay (completed 1999), Bryan E. Burns (completed 1999), and Josephine Shaya (completed 2002).

 In 2006, he moved to Brown University as a professor of the Joukowsky Institute for Archaeology and the Ancient World.
 He was appointed Joukowsky Family Professor of Archaeology in 2008.
 He teaches courses on Mediterranean archaeology, Classical archaeology, and archaeological theory.

 Cherry co-edited the journal World Archaeology from 1988 to 1997, and has been co-editor of the Journal of Mediterranean Archaeology since 1990.